sguox002/leetcode/leetcode-all.md

 ->>

 ## two pointer

+<<-713	Subarray Product Less Than K    		40.3%	Medium
+return number of subarray
+to avoid overflow, we have to use sliding window using two pointer.
+->>

+<<-727	Minimum Window Subsequence    		42.1%	Hard
+given S and T, find the min size substr of S so that T is a subsequence of it. a very good question: approach 1: two pointer: i for S, and j for T. first find one match, and from right to left we get the smallest length for this one then we proceed from next char and find next match for example: abcdebdde match against bde we first find "bcde" and from right to left get the smallest length is 4 then we start from c: "cdebdde" and we find "bdde".
+- dp approach: dp[i,j] stores the starting index of S[0..i] and T[0...j].
+if S[i-1]==T[j-1] then the index no change. else dp[i,j-1] (since we only matched j-1 chars) invalid put -1.
+->>

 <<-777	Swap Adjacent in LR String    		35.1%	Medium
 string of 'L','R','X', you can replace XL to LX or RX to XR. check if we can convert A to B.